atulao/salt-pepper-ketchup/README.md

 - **Find events with food:** Search for "free pizza" or click the "Free Food" filter
 - **Academic events:** Search for "tutoring" or "study groups" or use the Academic filter
 - **Events for commuters:** Toggle to Commuter mode to see events optimized for commuter students
-- **Residence hall events:** Toggle to Resident mode to focus on dorm and residence life events
+- **Campus navigation:** Explore the interactive campus map and building directory
-- **Voice search:** Click the microphone icon and speak your query (e.g., "Show me networking events with free food")
+- **Voice search:** Click the microphone icon and speak your query
-- **Save favorites:** Click the heart icon on any event to save it to your favorites

-## Key Component Features

-### CampusEngagementHub
-- Main container component that orchestrates the entire search experience
-- Manages state across child components
-- Handles filtering and sorting logic

-### SearchInput
-- Provides text and voice input capabilities
-- Real-time suggestions as you type
-- Clear search functionality

-### FilterPanel
-- Dynamic category filters with count indicators
-- Toggle-style filter activation
-- Visual indicators for active filters

-### PersonaToggle
-- Switch between Commuter and Resident modes
-- Visually distinct UI elements for each mode
-- Persistent preference saved in localStorage

-### EventCard
-- Rich display of event information
-- Expandable descriptions
-- Interactive actions (favorite, add to calendar, share, directions)
-- Automatic food detection and labeling

 ## Future Development

 - [ ] **User Authentication and Profiles**
-  - NJIT student login integration
+  - Campus student login integration
   - Preference saving
   - Event history